pebblecode/pebble-handbook/great-work/development/process.md

 The Team
 ========
 * **Customer**: Writes user stories, sets priorities and gives feedback.
-When their are multiple stakeholders someone should be selected to be the primary contact.
+When there are multiple stakeholders someone should be selected to be the primary contact.
 * **Team**: Developers and designers work together to estimates stories, defines tasks and design, implement and test the software product.
 * **Lead**: Coaches the team, ensures process is followed.